49ers win 1st playoff game in 6 years, 27-10 over Vikings

-The Niners’ first playoff game in six seasons and first ever at Levi’s Stadium turned into a lopsided one as top-seeded San Francisco (14-3) turned a pair of second-half turnovers by Minnesota (11-7) into 10 points.
+”They’re pretty good right?” tight end George Kittle said of his defense. ”It’s such a blast just to watch them, how they work together. …

+”If our defense keeps playing like that, all we have to do is not turn the ball over to win games”

-Richard Sherman set up Tevin Coleman’s second short touchdown run of the game with an interception against Kirk Cousins and Marcus Sherels’ fumbled punt led to a field goal that made it 27-10 early in the fourth quarter.
+Sherman set up Tevin Coleman’s second short touchdown run of the game when he beat Adam Thielen to the spot to intercept Kirk Cousins for his third career playoff interception.

+Coleman had five of the eight carries on the 44-yard drive as part of a 105-yard rushing performance.

 ”Those guys did very well,” Coleman said of his offensive line. ”They moved the guys back so I had clear holes to run through.
 So, yeah, they did a real good job.”